Get Involved

 We’re currently looking for a property!

-We’d love a group house (space for 6-10 people) in NE London (our ultimate ideal would be on Harringay Ladder, where some of us are based already), ideally “in need of modernisation” (that’s what estate agents say when it’s a bit of a wreck in need of love).
-We’ve got an enthusiastic architect on the team and so we’re up for (small to medium) challenges.
-We’re keen to retrofit and/or remodel an existing space into a warm and cosy home for non-nuclear community, so are up for re-insulating, adding renewables and minor extensions/garden building work (preferably without planning risk).
+Ideally its “in need of modernisation” (that’s what estate agents say when it’s a bit of a wreck in need of love).
+We’re excited about showing a space what some collective love can do and are up for (small to medium) challenges.
+We’re keen to retrofit and/or remodel a space into a warm and cosy home - insulating, installing renewables and minor extensions/garden building work (preferably without planning risk).

 In our dreams, a seller would offer to do what’s called a “seller’s mortgage”.
 This is where: instead of a bank giving a buyer a mortgage, the seller does.
 Essentially, slowly selling the house to the buyer (normally + interest).
 We think this is a pretty neat concept because the buyer gets more money, the seller spends less money, and we all get to stick it to the man (the bank).
 (There can also be a “partial seller’s mortgage” where there is a lump sum exchange for part of the value and then the rest is slowly purchased)